Lilapsophobia: In children

 Like astraphobia, lilapsophobia is a common fear for children, although less common.
 Because children are just learning to distinguish between fantasy and reality, major storm broadcasts on television or discussion by parents can cause fear that the storm is coming with a tornadic potential or a hurricane.

 Because fear is a part of normal child development, this phobia is not diagnosed unless if persisted for more than six months.
 Parents should conquer the child's fear by telling them how rare the major storms that hit hometown area are.

 In popular culture

-In the 1996 film Twister, Dr. Jo Harding (Helen Hunt), while becoming a storm chaser, suffers from lilapsophobia due to her father's death in a tornado when she was a child.
+In the 1996 film Twister, Dr. Jo Harding (Helen Hunt), while becoming a storm chaser, has lilapsophobia due to her father's death in a tornado when she was a child.